 Ethan believes that the Austrian President is going to be assassinated at the Vienna Opera House.
 He tricks Benji into thinking he won free tickets there so that he’ll continue to pass polygraph tests.
 Once in Vienna, the two attempt to foil the assassination attempt.
 We meet Ilsa again, too, and Ethan is still uncertain if she is good or bad.
 We learn that the man behind the assassination attempt and other random disasters also has plans to take down the world and create a Rogue Nation.
 We also learn that the CIA knows what happened in Vienna and now knows where Ethan is.
 Brandt recruits Luther to help find Ethan before the CIA does.
-Ethan, now aware that Solomon is behind this disaster, is hell-bent on finding him before he can inflict more damage to the innocent.
-From this point, it becomes a smart cat and mouse game.
-Can Ethan and Benji hunt down Solomon before the CIA is able to hunt down Ethan and Benji?
+Now aware that Solomon is behind this disaster, Ethan is hell-bent on finding him before he can inflict more damage on the innocent.
+From this point, it becomes an intelligent cat-and-mouse game.
+Can Ethan and Benji hunt down Solomon before the CIA can hunt down Ethan and Benji?
 The story is legit.
-As an audience member, you are invested in the story, even though you are pretty darn certain how it will all end.
+As an audience member, you are invested in the story, even though you are pretty confident how it will all end.
 The action is fabulous.
-Of course, the Mission Impossible theme is playing in the background during a lot of the tension.
-We get some cool, unique sequences along the way.
-When we learn of Solomon’s past, we become aware that the way to crushing the Syndicate that Solomon helped establish is on a drive in a secure facility that is impossible to break into.
-Well, we know that the IMF will at least try to break into the facility and, again, we’re pretty sure that they’ll be successful.
+Of course, the Mission Impossible theme plays in the background during much of the tension.
+We get some incredible, unique sequences along the way.
+When we learn of Solomon’s past, we become aware that the way to crush the Syndicate that Solomon helped establish is on a drive in a secure facility that is impossible to break into.
+Well, we know that the IMF will at least try to break into the facility, and again, we’re pretty sure they’ll be successful.

 All of this does not take away from the fun of this film.
-While the ending of a film like this really isn’t in doubt, it doesn’t mean there aren’t some tense moments along the way.
+While the ending of a movie like this isn’t in doubt, it doesn’t mean there aren’t some tense moments along the way.
 Is it Argo?
 Of course, it isn’t.
 This is a fun, popcorn spy flick movie.
-You’re going to leave smiling and satisfied with the two hours and $15 that you devoted to the film.
-This is Cruise’s best character, granted it’s the only one we’ve seen on film more than once (at least until next summer when Maverick returns in the Top Gun sequel).
+You’ll leave smiling and satisfied with the two hours and $15 you devoted to the film.
+This is Cruise’s best character.
+Granted, it’s the only one we’ve seen on film more than once (at least until next summer when Maverick returns in the Top Gun sequel).
 Yes, Cruise is an action star now.
 He’s not the same man who wowed us in Oscar-worthy roles like Born on the Fourth of July, Magnolia, and Jerry Maguire or his other more highly regarded performances like in Rain Man, A Few Good Men, Risky Business, or The Last Samurai.
 He’s almost purely an action star now, and that’s okay.
-At first, I wasn’t okay with it.
+At first, I didn’t like it.
 I thought these films were hijacking us from one of the great actors of our time.
 But while Cruise can be very good, I would no longer call him great.
 And now I’m okay with him doing roles that feel so similar to one another (Oblivion, Jack Reacher, Live Die Repeat: Edge of Tomorrow, Knight and Day).
-We have plenty of other talented leading men to take on more sophisticated and challenging roles.
-Let’s, instead, have the same level of fun watching Cruise films that he has in making them for us.
-While these moves are rarely going to end up on anyone end of the year top 10 list, Cruise still brings it to each move, and there aren’t many where you feel like you just wasted hours of your life by watching them.
-He’s an actor who stars in movies that let us escape from reality and have a little bit of fun along the way.
+It allows us to have the same level of fun watching Cruise films he has in making them for us.
+While these moves will rarely end up on anyone’s end-of-the-year top 10 list, Cruise still brings it to each move, and there are few where you feel like you just wasted hours of your life by watching them.
+He’s an actor who stars in movies that let us escape from reality and have fun.

 Plot 8/10